wp-plugins/wp-internal-links-lite/trunk/readme.txt

 1. You can *only create one of the four types of structures* available in the PRO version.
 You can create Rings, but not Hubs, Webs or Stars.

 2. You can't *edit structures you have created*, in the Lite version you will have to delete and re-create them if you want to change any values.

+3. In the PRO version you can place the links anywhere you want using a shortcode, beyond the general "top of the post" or "bottom of the post" allowed by the Lite version

 If you want to unleash the full potential of the plugin, you can do it by checking the PRO version of [WP Internal Links](http://nosweatplugins.com/get-no-sweat-wp-internal-links-pro/?utm_source=wordpress-org&utm_medium=description&utm_campaign=salespage "WP Internal Links")